Grove Isle: Development

 The island remained largely untouched—a large sand bar covered with Australian Pines—until large scale development came to Coconut Grove in the late 1970s and early 1980s.
 The island was purchased for $6 million and restrictions on the island's development were finally agreed after protracted litigation over its size was settled in July 1977.
 Cabot, Cabot and Forbes of Massachusetts were one of the principal sellers of the island.
 Martin Margulies and Sun Bank of Miami were its eventual buyers and subsequently invested $100 million to develop the property.

 Burton Goldberg, the notorious Miami nightclub impresario, had previously hoped to make the island's "sailboat key" club and residential project the largest in South Florida.
 His development ended in foreclosure having been stalled by legal battles with stakeholders and residents.
 The design was significantly reworked and Margulies' scaled-back development was finally completed in 1982.
 Off-island Club membership was also agreed so its amenities would be enjoyed by the wider community.
 The project finally consisted of three residential towers, a hotel and club, deep-water marina, pools, professional tennis club, original 55 piece sculpture gardens.
 The Grove Isle development set the standard for high-end Miami property.

 Grove Isle lies in parts three feet above sea level.
 Its drainage system was surveyed as part of the condominium's 40 year re-certification project.

 Character

-Grove Isle provides one of the most secluded spots to live in Miami and is highly prized "by residents for its tranquillity and panoramic bay views".
+Grove Isle provides one of the most secluded spots to live in Miami and is highly prized "by residents for its tranquility and panoramic bay views".
 Its residents have included past Heads of State, Senators, judges, lawyers, doctors, corporate leaders, entrepreneurs and philanthropists.
 Grove Isle has been described as one of the most affluent neighborhoods in the United States.

 The Palmeiras Beach Club and Hotel, Spa, Grove Isle Marina and Cliff Drysdale Grove Isle Tennis Club were located on the island.
 The world-class Grove Isle Sculpture Garden once comprised part of the island's landscaped design.
 The three residential towers' interior designs were unique in the area for their Asian themes and accents.
 The island club restaurant, operating under the name of Baleen and then Gibraltar, were well regarded in their time.